YehudaKremer/msix/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### :speech_balloon: Description
-A clear and concise description of what you would like to be added to Flutter Launcher Icons.
+A clear and concise description of what you would like to be added to Msix.

 ### :question: Platform
 Is this feature request for a specific platform?
 E.g. Web / iOS / Android / Mac OS / Windows / Linux